-False statement: If I have a Will, I avoid probate.
+False statement: If I have a will, I avoid probate.

-False statement: All my property will be distributed as to the terms of my Will.
+False statement: All my property Will be distributed as to the terms of my Will.

 Although most of the property in your Will will be distributed accordingly, this is not always the case.
 For example, property with a Beneficiary Designation will override a Will.
 If you have a bank account with a friend listed as beneficiary, that account will be transferred to your friend.
 Therefore, make sure that your beneficiary designations are current.